 Experience: Throughout rural central and south Louisiana.
 Pierre Part, a village a few miles due south of Baton Rouge, is among the primary filming locations.
 Others include Houma, Hammond, Bayou Sorrel, Thibodaux and Zwolle.
 An airboat swamp tour with RJ Molinere, star of Swamp People, is about as close as you can get to the real thing you see on the show.

 Scene: A spinoff of the enormously successful CBS network show NCIS.
-NCIS: New Orleans stars Scott Bakula as Special Agent Dwayne Pride, whose investigations into crimes involving military personnel has made for captivating, edge-of-your-seat viewing since it premiered in 2014.
-While NCIS: New Orleans shows off the talent of Golden Globe winner Bakula and a large roster of actors, the real star may be New Orleans itself, with each episode showcasing the city’s unique architecture and unconventional characters.
+NCIS: New Orleans stars Scott Bakula as Special Agent Dwayne Pride, whose investigations into crimes involving military personnel have made for captivating, edge-of-your-seat viewing since it premiered in 2014.
+While NCIS: New Orleans shows off the talent of Golden Globe winner Bakula and an extensive roster of actors, the real star may be New Orleans itself, with each episode showcasing the city's unique architecture and unconventional characters.

 More stops along the Louisiana Film Trail

-- Louisiana’s antebellum plantations on the Mississippi River between New Orleans and Baton Rouge remain a magnet for blockbuster films.
-In recent years, "12 Years a Slave" was filmed at Felicity plantation.
-For the classics enthusiast, the tours at Houmas House Plantation and Gardens explains the mansion’s role in making "Hush...Hush Sweet Charlotte."
+- Louisiana's antebellum plantations on the Mississippi River between New Orleans and Baton Rouge remain a magnet for blockbuster films.
+In recent years, "12 Years a Slave" was filmed at Felicity Plantation.
+For the classics enthusiast, the tours at Houmas House Plantation and Gardens explain the mansion's role in making "Hush...Hush, Sweet Charlotte."

 - In Baton Rouge, visit Louisiana's State Capitol to see where "All the King's Men," a story based on Huey P. Long, was filmed.
 Just a few blocks away sits the USS KIDD, a WWII-era battleship where Tom Hanks' "Greyhound" was filmed.

-Learn more about all the film and TV productions that choose Louisiana as the perfect filming location by visiting the Louisiana Film Trail, and see other famous movies and TV shows filmed in Louisiana.
+Learn more about all the film and TV productions that chose Louisiana as the perfect filming location by visiting the Louisiana Film Trail and see other famous movies and TV shows filmed in Louisiana.